 Adiradh offering 5 kV insulation resistance tester MIT525 which is compact, light ,CAT IV for the diagnostic testing and maintenance of high voltage electrical equipment.
 5kV Insulation Resistance Tester MIT525 is an advanced 5kV test set for the diagnostic testing and maintenance of high voltage electrical equipment.5KV Insulation tester MIT525 is both smaller and lighter than its predecessor, making it even easier to carry and store.
 As well as measuring insulation resistance to 10 TΩ, the 5KV Digital HV Insulation resistance tester also offers various diagnostic tests such as polarisation index, dielectric absorption ratio, step voltage, dielectric discharge and ramp testing.Adiradh Energy Pvt Ltd offering High quality of Diagnostic insulation resistance testers MIT 525 with best prices and also have Large Inventory in Stock available in India

-5KV Insulation resistance tester Applications
+5KV Insulation tester

 5KV Insulation tester MI525 Lead set